First hint of timeline for possible Brynderwyns reopening revealed

-Cocurullo said he received an update from Waka Kotahi on the state of the road on Tuesday night, giving an indication of when the agency hoped to have the road open.
+Cocurullo said he received an update from Waka Kotahi NZ Transport Agency on the state of the road on Tuesday night, giving an indication of when the agency hoped to have the road open.

 The agency was hoping to have a “low level of service” in place in a week’s time, meaning one lane would be open for northbound traffic.